Top 10 Hotels in Las Vegas

 If it’s an exclusivity that you’re after in your Las Vegas hotel stay, look no further than Nobu Hotel at Caesars Palace.
 This posh boutique hotel-within-a-hotel —nestled inside the 85-acre Caesar Palace resort complex — wows visitors with its elegant décor that marries sophisticated Japanese design elements and modern American accents.
 The hotel’s prime location is definitely a plus, as the majority of Las Vega’s most-prized attractions are within a walking distance.

-Inspired by the namesake sushi chef and designed by David Rockwell, it’s uber-serene and features 182 well-appointed suites and rooms with a color palette of purple and gold, as well as Japanese artifacts.
+Inspired by the namesake sushi chef and designed by David Rockwell, it’s uber-serene and features 182 well-appointed suites and rooms.
+The rooms feature a purple and gold color palette and Japanese artifacts.
+Some notable in-room amenities include walk-in showers, 55-inch flat-screen TVs, free Wi-Fi, separate seating areas, and minibars.

 What could improve: Steep room rates + a large $45 resort fee per night

-7 – Waldorf Astoria Las Vegas
+7- Waldorf Astoria Las Vegas

 Address: 3752 Las Vegas Blvd S, Las Vegas, NV 89158

-8 – Four Seasons Hotel Las Vegas
+8- Four Seasons Hotel Las Vegas

 Address: 3960 S Las Vegas Blvd, Las Vegas, NV 89119